Samsung Galaxy Note 9 review: A better Note for most of us

 S Pen

-Many of the Note 9's improvements are performance-related and aren't easy to demonstrate, but the S Pen's updates are so compelling I keep showing them off to people.
+Many of the Note 9's improvements are performance related and aren't easy to demonstrate, but the S Pen's updates are so compelling I keep showing them off to people.
 Samsung's stylus has long been a hallmark of the Note series, but this year, the S Pen gained much more functionality.
-By adding a Bluetooth Low Energy module and a supercapacitor to provide power, Samsung turned the pen into a full fledged remote control.
+By adding a Bluetooth Low Energy module and a supercapacitor to provide power, Samsung turned the pen into a full-fledged remote control.

 By default, long-pressing the S Pen button launches the camera, though you can change this to be any other app.
-You can double click to switch between the front and rear cameras, then click once to snap a photo.
-It's incredibly handy, and honestly it's such a joy to be able to set the phone down somewhere, or hold it up at more awkward angles than normal and still be able to trigger the shutter without fumbling for the volume button or ending up with a blurry mess.
+You can double-click to switch between the front and rear cameras, then click once to snap a photo.
+It's incredibly handy, and honestly it's such a joy to be able to set the phone down somewhere or hold it up at more-awkward angles than normal and still be able to trigger the shutter without fumbling for the volume button or ending up with a blurry mess.

-People have argued it's redundant -- you can set a timer, or use the open palm gesture to trigger the selfie camera.
-But with the S Pen remote you can do so much more -- think higher quality selfies with the rear camera and switching cameras from afar.
+People have argued it's redundant: You can set a timer or use the open palm gesture to trigger the selfie camera.
+But with the S Pen remote you can do so much more: Think higher-quality selfies with the rear camera and switching cameras from afar.
 You can use the S Pen from up to 30 feet away, giving you plenty more room to play with.
 I could go on for days about the benefits here.

 For those who care less about selfies, the S Pen is still pretty useful.
 Use it to skip through slides in a presentation, for instance, or tracks in a Spotify playlist.
 In Chrome, you can press once to go back a page and twice to go forward.
-Obviously, some of these integrations are less useful than others -- going back in Chrome is easier with the onscreen button, for example.
+Obviously, some of these integrations are less useful than others -- going back in Chrome is easier with the on-screen button, for example.
 But at least you don't have to guess when you can use the remote.
-A badge appears to alert you and hovering over it tells you what actions are available.
+A badge appears to alert you, and hovering over it tells you what actions are available.

-In addition to Samsung, Google and Microsoft's apps, only two of my third-party apps currently offer S Pen remote controls.
+In addition to Samsung's, Google's and Microsoft's apps, only two of my third-party apps currently offer S Pen remote controls.
 Hopefully, more developers will use Samsung's open SDK to integrate this feature over time.

 New remote controls aside, the S Pen is still super useful for taking notes and sketching on the go.
-Drawing with it on the Note 9's beautiful 6.4-inch screen is fluid and responsive, and all of the useful Screen Off Memo and Air Command features are still here.
-The stylus has the same 0.7mm nib and 4,096 levels of pressure sensitivity as its predecessor, and now comes in specific colors depending on your handset.
-My lavender Note 9 has a purple S Pen and the blue model has a neon yellow stylus that pops like a highlighter.
+Drawing with it on the Note 9's beautiful 6.4-inch screen is fluid and responsive, and all the useful Screen Off Memo and Air Command features are still here.
+The stylus has the same 0.7mm nib and 4,096 levels of pressure sensitivity as its predecessor, and now it comes in specific colors, depending on your handset.
+My lavender Note 9 has a purple S Pen, and the blue model has a neon yellow stylus that pops like a highlighter.

 Although the S Pen has a supercapacitor to power that Bluetooth Low Energy module, you can still use it to draw even without a charge.
-After about 40 minutes I'd start getting low battery notifications from the S-Pen, but that just meant the remote controls wouldn't work.
+After about 40 minutes, I'd start getting low-battery notifications from the S Pen, but that just meant the remote controls wouldn't work.
 I could still draw and use Air Command without a problem.
 Samsung's done a good job of adding new features without messing up the existing ones.

 Cameras